HDFGroup/hdf5/doc/vfd-swmr-user-guide.md

 file.

-The `-M` option works like `-V`, only the writer creates the virtual dataset on three source datasets each in a different HDF5 file.
+The `-M` option works like `-V`, only the writer creates the virtual dataset on three source datasets, each in a different HDF5 file.

 ## The VFD SWMR demos